 Unused funds for travel and supplies must be returned to the institute.

-Summer Research Component: Lambert Fellows will engage in full-time research for a 8-week period (between June and end of August) each summer for two years.
+Summer Research Component: Lambert Fellows will engage in full-time research for an 8-week period (between June and end of August) each summer for two years.
 Students must agree not to take on any other paid work or research grants for any part of the ten week period and must not be enrolled in courses for any part of that period.
-Each scholar will also work closely with a graduate student or postdoctoral associate mentor.
+Each scholar will work closely with a graduate student or postdoctoral mentor.
 Regular group meetings will give students opportunities to share their progress.
 Enrichment activities will include special lectures, technical writing and public speaking workshops, and a summer picnic.
-The funding for the summer research component of the Lambert Fellows program includes $1,000 annually to the mentor’s laboratory to cover project costs and $4,000 stipend to the student to cover living expenses for the individual students as well as for support of the enrichment activities for the group.
+The funding for the summer research component of the Lambert Fellows program includes $1,000 annually for the mentor’s laboratory to cover project costs, and $4,000 stipend to the student to cover living expenses.

 Lambert Fellows are required to: